The Children of Lir: A Fascinating Irish Legend

 The Children of Lir’s fate

-Although she cursed the children of Lir and turned them into four Swans, Aiofe left them the ability to talk and sing.
-In reaction, Fionnuala, the daughter, cried and asked her when their curse would end.
-Aiofe replied by saying that no other power on earth could remove the curse.
-However, she told them that this curse will end when they spend 900 years divided in different places.
+Although she cursed the four children of Lir and turned them into Swans, Aiofe gifted them the ability to talk and sing.
+In reaction, the daughter, Fionnuala, cried and asked her when their curse would end.
+Aiofe replied by saying that no other power on earth could remove the curse, but the curse would end after they spent 900 years living across Ireland:

 Swans - The Magic of Irish folklore